Arterial Thrombosis

 The consequences of arterial thrombosis vary depending on the location of the clot.
 In the heart, it can trigger a myocardial infarction, commonly known as a heart attack, where a portion of the heart muscle dies due to oxygen deprivation.
 In the brain, a clot can lead to a stroke, disrupting blood flow to brain cells and causing potentially debilitating neurological damage.
 In the legs, chronic arterial thrombosis can lead to peripheral artery disease, characterized by pain, numbness, and even gangrene if left untreated.

 The potential for these devastating consequences underscores the importance of understanding the risk factors and mechanisms behind arterial thrombosis.
-Unlike venous clots that often form in the slower-moving blood of the legs, arterial clots typically arise from a combination of three factors: endothelial injury, blood flow stasis, and hypercoagulability.
+Unlike venous thrombosis that often form in the slower-moving blood of the legs, arterial clots typically arise from a combination of three factors: endothelial injury, blood flow stasis, and hypercoagulability.
 Damage to the inner lining of the arteries (endothelium) can act as a trigger, while sluggish blood flow (stasis) and an increased tendency for blood to clot (hypercoagulability) provide the perfect storm for clot formation.

 Risk Factors of Arterial Thrombosis